 How do I know what my casting type is?

 This is where a range of footage in your showreel comes in useful.
 Once you've established your natural casting type (i.e. what types of roles you're more likely to get) then you can think about branching out and demonstrating your acting ability through range.
-I appreciate watching a reel that starts off with a clear and precise presentation on the actor in question and their natural-self, but then goes further to offer something different - because repeating the same character over and over in your showreel may actually harm your chances of getting cast.
+I appreciate watching a reel that starts off with a clear and precise presentation of the actor in question and their natural-self, but then goes further to offer something different - because repeating the same character over and over in your showreel may actually harm your chances of getting cast.
 Often I suggest making sure we 'do something different' with the character which will give my client an opportunity to demonstrate their range-ability.
 By demonstrating range you also demonstrate that you can act outside your casting type, which is also a great skill to have (perhaps later down the line) as it opens you up to a range of different roles.
 Watching a showreel that has someone playing the sarcastic housemate, but then the distraught son, followed by an angry car driver, demonstrates a whole range of characters and situations.
 If done well, this will show a casting director that you probably have the ability to take direction on set if needed - making you more hireable!

 Be ready to take direction

 Just because you've been hired in a role you feel comfortable in, i.e. your casting type, don't neglect to do the necessary script and work on the character to make them feel unique.
 If you can bring yourself to the role, great, but your showreel will suffer if you're always doing the same character.
 Try to treat each role as something new to discover - the producers will probably prefer something unique as well.
-This is a difficult one again because you've probably been hired because they've seen something in you they feel is in the character written, but from my own experience, whilst I want the actor to 'bring themselves' to the role, I also want to create something new and fresh, so often I'll chuck in a bit of direction to keep the actor on their toes.
+This is a difficult one because you've probably been hired because they've seen something in you they feel is in the character written, but from my own experience, whilst I want the actor to 'bring themselves' to the role, I also want to create something new and fresh, so often I'll chuck in a bit of direction to keep the actor on their toes.
 I recently had an actor say "but I don't think my character would do that", which in hindsight you could argue is good because it suggests the actor knows their character, but you have to be careful with this attitude because it means you're going to fall back on what 'you know' rather than finding something new.
 It will result in the same performance over and over, which most filmmakers will want to avoid.

 Lastly, don't be scared of your natural casting type